sebinsua/teller-cli/README.md

 ### TODO

 - [ ] Come up with a good docopts.
-- [x] Test if there is a file in home directory containing config.
-- [x] Load this config into a struct.
-- [ ] If there is no config ask a question and save a config.
+- [ ] If there is no config ask a question and save a config containing the answer.
+- [ ] Work out the best way of modularising and refactoring the config code.